Category: Story

 Does compressing a photo reduce its print quality?

-Yes, if you use aggressive lossy compression.
-For physical prints, it is vital to maintain a high resolution, typically at least 300 DPI.
-For the best results, use lossless compression or high-quality JPEG settings (90%+) to ensure the printed image remains sharp and free of pixelation artifacts.
+Yes, when using aggressive lossy compression.
+For physical prints, maintain a high resolution — at least 300 DPI.
+Use lossless compression or high-quality JPEG settings (90%+) to ensure the printed image remains sharp and free of pixelation artifacts.

 How do I batch compress multiple photos on a Mac?